jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ### 07: Tune parameters 🎚️

-Tuning several models actually seems to reduce overall accuracy on put aside data, suggesting the false negative dropping technique employed in notebook 3 has left a dataset that does not reflect the real distribution.
+Tuning 3 models actually seems to reduce overall accuracy on the put aside data, suggesting the false negative dropping technique used in notebook 3 has resulted in a dataset that does not reflect the real distribution.
 [See notebook.](Notebooks/07_model_tuning.ipynb)

 #### Performance change after tuning